KKasbarian/kkasbarian.github.io/README.md

 3.5: Fixed contact form submitting issue.
 AJAX submitting is working fine now.

+3.6: Converted CSS code to SCSS for easier use in the future.

 ## Feedback:

 If you encounter any bugs or want to give a feedback, request a project, I'll be glad if you reach out to me from my site or on my Socials.